astronomer/docs/learn/dags.md

     def load(total_order_value: float):
         """
         #### Load task
-        A simple "load" task that takes in the result of the "transform" task and prints it out, instead of saving it to end user review
+        A simple "load" task that takes in the result of the "transform" task and prints it out, instead of saving it to end user review.
         """

         print(f"Total order value is: {total_order_value:.2f}")